 You can try out the Shopify Multiple Sales Channels feature for free here.

 At Shopify, the users can easily create their e-mail marketing campaigns via the platform’s Admin page.
-But if you are looking for more flexible and versatile e-mail campaign tools on this platform, you might want to use some of the useful marketing apps like Privy or Omnisend Email Marketing.
+But if you are looking for more flexible and versatile e-mail campaign tools on this platform, you might want to use some useful marketing apps like Privy or Omnisend Email Marketing.

-As for blogging as a part of your online store marketing campaign, Wix is the clear winner with its easy to use blogging feature.
+As for blogging as a part of your online store marketing campaign, Wix is the clear winner with its easy-to-use blogging feature.
 But this feature lacks archiving, so if blogging is an essential part of your marketing strategy, then it is recommended that you use a dedicated blogging tool like WordPress.